elixirschool/elixirschool/lessons/en/basics/date_time.md

 ```

 You can learn more about sigils in the [lesson about sigils](/en/lessons/basics/sigils).
-It is easy to access parts of this struct:
+To access parts of this struct:

 ```elixir
 iex> t = ~T[19:39:31.056226]